condense9/hark-lang/guide/src/002_02_machine.md

 Not much?
 Nope.
 Enough to do simple things, and more complex things should be done with Foreign functions for now.

+Lists are made up of "Atoms" and other lists.
+Anything that isn't a list is an Atom.
+For example, `1` is an atom, and so is `"hello world"`, but `[1, "hello world"]` is of course a list.

 ## Instructions Reference